Important Tips and Guidance for 2018 Applications

 Please check the guidance for occupancy of land for more information.

-A common error regarding the submission of a lease has been when it is submitted for another purpose and it is also to be used in support of an AECS application.
+A common error regarding the submission of a lease has been when it is submitted for another purpose and it is then used in support of an AECS application.

 To clarify, for this to be acceptable, the applicant is responsible for making sure that the lease submitted already meets the AECS requirements.

-The applicant must also make sure that sufficient details are entered in the Proof of secure tenancy section of the online AECS application to alert the case officer of this request – information on the lease's earlier submission and that it is also to be used for AECS.
+The applicant must also make sure that sufficient details are entered in the Proof of secure tenancy section of the online AECS application to alert the case officer of this request – information to be added about the lease's earlier submission to RPID and stating that it is also to be used for AECS.

 A common error for Improving Public Access (IPA) applicants was failing to have a contractual licence (a third party agreement) in place.

-When applying for biodiversity in order to secure the points you must make sure that:
+In order to secure the points for enhancing biodiversity you must make sure that:

 - the Vulnerable Priority Species form is submitted

-- your application includes relevant management/capital options for the particular species in question
+- your application includes relevant management/capital options for the species you have provided supporting information for

 Please check the guidance for vulnerable priority species for more information.